Couscous Recipe

-You may wonder what a couscous recipe is doing on a French food site, but as I've already pointed out, Moroccan cooking is quite common in France and we can easily find all of the ingredients to make a "bon couscous".
+You may wonder what a Moroccan chicken couscous recipe is doing on a French food site.
+Moroccan food though is quite common in France and we can easily find all of the ingredients, including the extraordinarily popular merguez sausage, to make a "bon couscous".

 Harissa